 Oregon is known for having some of the most beautiful, naturally occurring hot springs set amidst sprawling dramatic scenery.
 Situated at the end of a long hike, or just off the road, both primitive and developed hot springs are located all over the state.
 Providing nature-lovers with plenty of options for soaking while taking in …

-Oregon’s an expansive state, but luckily there are hot springs spread out most parts.
+Oregon’s an expansive state, but luckily there are hot springs spread out on most parts.
 Whether you’re looking for the closest hot springs to Portland, Eugene or Bend, or you want to escape for a weekend to the southeastern part of the state, we’ve got you covered.

 Map of Hot Springs in Oregon

-Guide to Oregon’s Natural Hot Springs
+Guide to Oregon’s Primitive and Resort Hot Springs

 Despite its reputation as a constantly cloudy, rainy state, Oregon is a large place with a diverse arrangement of climates and geography.
 From the sprawling high desert in the east that takes up nearly a quarter of Oregon’s landmass to the stunning Cascade Mountains, Oregon is a beautiful state that is much more varied than its reputation leads visitors to believe.